Thursday, 31 December 2009

 Holly Felt Notebook

 So I made another wet-felted flat piece, let it dry, and needle-felted my design onto it.
 I've not done this before, I've just done 3D birds and a cat, I broke 4 needles (definitely more practise needed) but in the end I was happy with the way it looked.
-Here is the reverse where you can see all the coloured fibres having been poked through by the needle - when I was finished I lightly wet-felted both sides of the design just to blend everything together.

 With the red berries and ribbon to brighten it up I hope it'll be just right for a Christmas present.